folio-org/stripes-cli/doc/backend-guide.md

 $ stripes mod add
 ```

-### Register your local running instance with Okapi
+### 3. Register your local running instance with Okapi

 From the back-end module's directory, use the `mod discover` command register your locally running module instance.
-Provide the URL of where it is hosted.
+Provide the port where it is hosted locally.

 ```
-$ stripes mod discover --url http://localhost:8080
+$ stripes mod discover --port 8080
 ```

 Variations of this command can be useful.
 For example, to see existing instances, run the command with no options.
 To clear out all existing instances, use the `--forget` option.
 See [mod discover](./commands.md#mod-discover-command-work-in-progress) in the command reference for more information.

-### Enable your module for the tenant
+### 4. Enable your module for the tenant

 For the commands below, `mod descriptor` simply returns the module descriptor id so that we can pipe this into the `mod install` command.